-I am in LOVE with neckerchief scarves right now.
-I thought I’d round up my favorite ways to accessorize with them!
-The wrap I have is from Novae Clothing but they no longer sell it.
-You’ll want something light weight and just long enough to tie around your head like a headband.
+I am in LOVE with hair scarves so I thought I’d round up some of my favorite ways to accessorize with them!
+The wrap I have is from Novae Clothing and they no longer sell it.
+But because I love scarves so much I actually designed my own!
+I designed the scarves specifically for hair.
+They’re long and narrow, have great drape and aren’t too heavy with useless amounts of fabric like you see in other hair scarves.
+You can braid with them, they’re great in thick hair and short hair and everything in between and they elevate every hairstyle!
+You can get them over at Flourish.
+Either way, you’ll want something light weight and just long enough to tie around your head like a headband.

 French Braided Top Knot >> This one is a little bit tricky because doing anything upside down confuses your fingers.
 Plus you can’t see what the heck your doing so you’ve just gotta trust that it looks okay!
 You’ll need to practice a couple times if you’ve never done an upside down french braid on yourself, but I promise you can get it.
 Make sure to say your steps out loud.
 You can check out this tutorial but instead of saying over like I do, you’re going to say under… haha